shijianjian/DIA/README.md

 - Second, an amplifying framework.
 It is based on contrastive learning to learn a semantically meaningful representation of medical images in a self-supervised manner.

 The amplifying framework contrasts additional pairs of images with and without dissolving transformations applied and thereby boosts the learning of fine-grained feature representations.
 DIA significantly improves the medical anomaly detection performance with around 18.40\% AUC boost against the baseline method and achieves an overall SOTA against other benchmark methods.

+---
+**News**
+- [July 2024] We are integrating to [Kornia](https://github.com/kornia/kornia)!
+You may access StableDiffusion-based dissolving transformations with `kornia.filters.StableDiffusionDissolving` or use it as an augmentation `kornia.augmentation.RandomDissolving`.
+Kornia welcomes contributors for their AI-based light-weight operations!
+- [July 2024] Our paper is accepted to ECCV2024!
+---

 ## 1. Requirements
 ### Environments
 ```